maria-becker/CO-NNECT/Relation_Classification/README.txt

         --no_cuda

-    Evaluation (in case labelled test data is available): â> Make sure there are both src and trg files for test_data
+    Evaluation (in case labelled test data is available):
+    --> Make sure there are both src and trg files for test_data

         python fine_tune_cnRel.py
         --data_dir $DATA_DIR \